 What is it really like returning to our familiar America after living and experiencing life, and needing to find our own familiarity within a different ‘exotic’ place?

 I can relate to this video quite a bit.
+There is also this video too.

 Although I will admit that where I am living now, in Germany Western Europe, life doesn’t seem all that different.
 It is only when we (myself or my husband) are confronted with language barrier/lost in translation errors or situations, or when something bureaucratically is drastically different then what we are used to in Oregon.

-What I have always found interesting about my travels, initially through Western Europe and Great Britain, then Australia and South Korea was that, hands down I always felt reverse culture shock upon returning home.
+What I have always found interesting about my travels, initially through Western Europe and Great Britain, then Australia and South Korea was that, hands down I have always felt reverse culture shock upon returning home.
 It didn’t matter if I was away for five weeks, or seven months…it always felt a little weird to come home.
 I think part of this was because I never really knew a whole lot about where I was going, just that I wanted to go there and maybe knew of two or three concrete things about the people, culture or place that I was traveling to.
 I always went out of my way to learn as much as I could about the language, culture and people once I arrived however, as I figured that would have more of a lasting impact on me and reduce the stereotypes and generalizations I would make about a place and its people.

 I stumbled upon this video by just typing “American Culture” into Youtube.
 I was pretty happy with the results of my gamble.
 Chris Hubbard had an idea and went to Kickstarter to make it happen.
 He decided to create a documentary about culture shock and as of June 13, 2012 he reached his funding goal by 103%, donors having pledge $3,627.
 I can’t wait to find it and watch it!!